nghi-truyen/Flight-Data-Analysis/README.md

 The notebook file includes all of codes for the simulation process as well as the graphs to visualize.

-The `input.txt` file is to calibrate the parameters of simulation:
+The `input.txt` file is to calibrate the parameters of simulations:

 - `<Data xfile name>`: name of data file which must be string.